Histology Fixatives: What Do They Actually Do To Your Samples?

-We are all using some kind of fixative in the histology lab, but do we actually know what it’s doing to our cells and tissues?
-No matter what fixative we use, the purpose is to immobilize antigens and retain good cellular structure to allow us to do some kind of histology analysis.
+We are all using some kind of histology fixatives in the lab, but do we actually know what it’s doing to our cells and tissues?
+No matter what histology fixative we use, the purpose is to immobilize antigens and retain good cellular structure to allow us to do some kind of histology analysis.

-Here is a brief guide to what happens to our samples in two of the main fixatives we use: PFA and Bouin’s solution.
+Here is a brief guide to what happens to our samples in two of the main fixatives we use: Paraformaldehyde (PFA) and Bouin’s solution.

 Masking and hiding